brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 ## Conclusion

 Congrats!
-You've now learned how to use Git and GitHub.
+You've now learned the basics of how to use Git and GitHub.
+This is just enough to get you started and minimally productive.
 To go further, here are a few exercises you can try at home to get your hands dirty:

 * Learn how to use [`.gitignore` files](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files) to tell Git which files _not_ to commit.